 Although the designs look very straightforward, it demands the use of two 3.7V cells in series for the proposed power bank operations.

-Using Two Cells without Involving any Complex Circuit
+4) Using Two Li-Ion Cells without Complex Circuit

-The first circuit above makes use of a emitter follower transistor configuration for charging the intended cellphone device, the 1K perset is initially adjusted to enable a precise 4.3V across the emitter of the transistor.
+The first circuit above makes use of a common collector transistor configuration for charging the intended cellphone device, the 1K perset is initially adjusted to enable a precise 4.3V across the emitter of the transistor.